signdict/website/README.md

 In development mode `Bamboo` will not sent emails.
 Instead you can see what would have been sent out here: `http://localhost:4000/sent_emails`

+This project is using [yarn](http://yarnjs.com/) for javascript dependency management.

 ## Deployment